Strasserism: Return to West Germany and death

 Strasser was permitted to return to West Germany in 1955 after a lengthy legal battle and settled in Munich.
-Among his projects was an effort, with the help of his brother Bernard, to found a "Catholic People's Party" (katholische Volkspartei), reflecting the final evolution of his opportunistic use of religious identity.
+Among his projects was an effort to found a "Catholic People's Party" (katholische Volkspartei) with the help of his brother Bernard, which reflected the final evolution of his opportunistic approach towards religious issues.
 His most notable post-war organization, the German Social Union (Deutsch-Soziale Union), founded in 1956, also failed to gain any significant support.
-He subsequently withdrew into private life, though he remained a prolific and ideologically committed writer.
-According to his son, who recalled their relationship as distant, Strasser was singularly focused on "politics and history, but little interested in anything else," living in an apartment crammed with "files, books, and newspaper clippings."
+He then withdrew into private life, though he remained a prolific writer committed to his ideology.
+According to his son, who recalled their relationship as distant, Strasser was focused on "politics and history, but little interested in anything else," living in an apartment crammed with "files, books, and newspaper clippings."

-In his later works, Strasser continued to defend and systematize his ideological vision.
-In his 1962 book Fascism (Der Faschismus), he sought to distinguish his own brand of "socialism" from the fascism of Hitler and Mussolini.
-This effort culminated in 1969 with the publication of a political autobiography pointedly titled Mein Kampf (My Struggle), a revised version of an earlier work.
+In his later works, Strasser continued to defend and systematize his ideology.
+In his 1962 book Fascism (Der Faschismus), he sought to distinguish his own brand of "socialism" from the fascism of Hitler and Mussolini by defining fascism as a form of state idolatry.
+According to him: "Whoever praises and wishes to strengthen the state, he is a fascist; whoever wants to give the state new tools and to make its bureaucracy mightier, he is a fascist."His effort culminated in 1969 with the publication of a political autobiography pointedly titled Mein Kampf (My Struggle), a revised version of an earlier work.

-Far from retreating into obscurity, Strasser remained an active propagandist for his cause.
+Strasser remained an active propagandist for his cause.
 In 1971, he conducted a speaking tour across the United States, where he addressed an estimated 10,000 people and attracted considerable media attention.
 He died in Munich in August 1974.
 In its obituary, The New York Times described Strasser as "Hitler's Trotsky".